dfbl/freeCodeCamp/guide/english/vim/copy-and-paste/index.md

 - `gP` pastes before the cursor and moves the cursor to the end of the paste

 In insert mode type `Ctrl-r` to paste and then type a register, normally `"`, this will paste from that register where the cursor is and move the cursor to after the paste.

+Pasting from the computer clipboard, which is anything you `ctrl + c` outside of the Vim view, all you would type is `shift + ctrl + V` into Vim.